-Sprint spoke with four other companies about striking a deal before reaching agreement with SoftBankAlex Wagner - Deputy Managing Editor, News Desk
+Sprint spoke with four other companies about striking a deal before reaching agreement with SoftBankAlex Wagner - Editorial Director of News and Content

 Sprint and SoftBank made some mobile waves last year when the two companies announced that they'd come to an agreement that'd see SoftBank purchase a 70 percent stake in Sprint for $20.1 billion.
 However, a new Sprint proxy filing dug up by Reuters has revealed that there are a handful of other firms that almost took SoftBank's place in the deal.
 The document says that Sprint talked with four other companies before reaching an agreement with SoftBank, and while the actual other parties aren't named, Sprint does reveal a few details about the potential deals.

 - Company "W": Sprint says that it talked with company W between September 2011 and February 2012 about a possible merger.
 Reuters speculates that this is MetroPCS, which was nearly bought by Sprint for $8 billion before the Now Network's board of directors axed the deal.